Become a Country Hope

-So if you’re up for a week full of fun, laughter and plenty of NOISE!
-Get in touch!
+If you’re up for a week full of fun, laughter, and plenty of noise, we’d love to hear from you.

 Essential Requirements

-Hold a valid and current Working With Children Check (WWCC) for NSW or VIC, as applicable.
+• Hold a valid and current Working With Children Check (WWCC).
 A WWCC includes a national police check and is mandatory for anyone working or volunteering with children. https://www.service.nsw.gov.au/transaction/apply-for-a-working-with-children-check

-Complete the Camp Buddy application form (online or hard copy) with all sections fully answered.
+• Complete the Camp Buddy application form (online or hard copy)

-Provide three personal referees who have agreed to act as character references and understand they will be contacted by a Country Hope representative.
+• Provide three personal referees and understand they will be contacted by a Country Hope representative.

-Be available for the full duration of Country Hope’s Time Out For Life Camp, typically held during the first week of the NSW September school holidays or the second week of the Victorian September school holidays.
+• Be available for the full duration of Country Hope Camp, typically held during the first week of the NSW September school holidays or the second week of the Victorian September school holidays.

 Personal Attributes and Understanding